Ukraine to start talks with US on security guarantees -senior official | Law-Order

 Ukraine to start talks with US on security guarantees -senior official

+Andriy Yermak, writing on the Telegram messaging app, also said officials from a number of countries were preparing to meet in Saudi Arabia to discuss Zelenskiy's peace plan for Ukraine, based on the departure of all Russian troops.
+Yermak did not say when the next meeting would take place but said the plan would be discussed in three phases, leading up to a meeting of heads of state and government.

+The Wall Street Journal first reported on the meeting in Saudi Arabia on Saturday, saying it would be held in Jeddah on August 5-6.
+The talks on security guarantees with the United States are a follow-up on pledges issued by the Group of 7 (G7) at the NATO summit in Lithuania earlier this month to draw up and honour security guarantees.

-"We are starting talks with the United States (this) week," Andriy Yermak wrote on the Telegram messaging app.
+"We are starting talks with the United States (this) week," Yermak wrote on Telegram.
 "Security guarantees for Ukraine will be concrete, long-term obligations ensuring Ukraine's capacity to defeat and restrain Russian aggression in the future.
 These will be clearly drafted formats and mechanisms of support."

 Members of the G7 agreed for each nation to negotiate agreements to provide security guarantees and help Ukraine bolster its military.
 In his comments, Yermak said more than 10 other countries had joined the G7 declaration and Ukraine was negotiating terms of future guarantees with each of them.